unrealapex/edit/README.md

-# format
+# 📝 indite
-A powerful and minimalistic online text editor
+A simple text editor